 Under Section 382 of the Internal Revenue Code of 1986, as amended, the Company's federal net operating loss carryforwards and research and development tax credit carryforwards, and other tax attributes are subject to annual limitation because of prior cumulative changes in the Company's ownership and may be further limited in the future if additional ownership changes occur.
 Similar rules apply under state tax laws.
 These ownership changes limit the amount of net operating loss carryforwards and research and development tax credit carryforwards that can be utilized annually to reduce the Company's federal and state income tax liability, if any.
 Such annual limitations could result in the expiration of the net operating loss carryforwards and research and development tax credit carryforwards before their utilization.
 During the year ended December 31, 2023, the Company assessed whether an ownership change, as defined by Section 382, occurred from its formation through December 31, 2022.
-Based upon this assessment, the Company reduced the gross deferred tax assets related to its federal and state net operating loss carryforwards and federal research and development tax credit carryforwards.
+Based upon this assessment, the Company reduced the gross deferred tax assets related to its federal and state net operating loss carryforwards and research and development tax credit carryforwards and federal research and development tax credit carryforwards and federal and state net operating loss carryforwards.
 For financial statement purposes, the Company previously included the federal and state net operating loss carryforwards and research and development tax credit carryforwards in the deferred tax assets with a full valuation allowance.
-Due to the valuation allowance, the reduction in the net operating loss carryforwards and research and development tax credit carryforwards did not have an impact on the Company's net loss for the year ended December 31, 2023.
+Due to the valuation allowance, the reduction in the net operating loss carryforwards and research and development tax credit carryforwards in the deferred tax assets with a full valuation allowance.
+Bue to the valuation allowance, the reduction in the net operating loss carryforwards and research and development tax credit carryforwards for the year ended December 31, 2023.